Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.3/README_design_0.3.md

     of searching for certain software, and providing more human-readable labels to the blocks in the output of ``module avail``.

+  * Also experimented with a modulerc.lua file for the partitions to show version aliases with more meaningful but longer names.

 Changes compared to design 0.1:

   * We rely on the Cray LMOD modules for the programming environment